dsc-courses/dsc10-2023-sp/debugging.md

 ### `No module named 'babypandas'`

 This can happen if you click the name of a course other than DSC 10 when logging into DataHub.
 Here's how to "switch" your DataHub to DSC 10 mode:
-- Click "Control Panel" in the top right
+- Click "Control Panel" in the top right.
-- Click "Services", then click "manual-resetter"
+- Click "Services", then click "manual-resetter".
-- Click "Reset" (if a pop-up box appears, click okay)
+- Click "Reset" (if a pop-up box appears, click okay).
-- Log back into DataHub and it should allow you to select a course again – select DSC 10
+- Log back into DataHub and it should allow you to select a course again – select DSC 10.

 ### Other errors